TIY-1511/rails/27_partials_part_3.md

 ```

-As this is a complex topic, 26_partials_part_4.md provides a recap and applies this technique to displaying answers.
+As this is a complex topic, the next section we will go over a recap and apply this technique to displaying answers.